alcl2000/PP2-Amy-lewis/readme.md

 Not all of these colours were used in the final project, but having them available while developing allowed me to consider mulitple options for each element

 ## Wireframes

 ### Site Map

 ![A site map showing the progression from page to page](assets/images/readme/readme-wireframe.jpg)

 ### Index Page

+The index page welcomes the users to the site, provides them an explaination on how the site and quiz work and what the questions are about

 ![A Wireframe of the index page displaying the title, instructions and a button to start the quiz ](assets/images/readme/readme-index.jpg)

 ### Quiz Page

 ![A Wireframe of the quiz page showing the quiz question, the question number and score number, along with the answer buttons](assets/images/readme/readme-quiz.jpg)